icons8/lunacy-docs/docs/release-notes/index.md

 ### Features

-- Autoresize added for text
+-  Text auto-resize is added
-- Strikethrough text option added
+- Strikethrough text option is added
-- Added Report a bug feature to the menu
+- Report a bug feature is added to the menu
-- Import .svg files with the Image Tool
+- Ability to import .svg files with the use of Image Tool is added
-- Scrollbars added to the workspace
+- Scrollbars function is added to the workspace
-- Create the new window for the new document when the current document was changed
+- Added ability to create new window for the new document while the current document is been changing

 ### Bug Fixes

-- Fixed bugs in displaying the content of .sketch files
+- Fixed bugs associated with displaying content of .sketch files
-- Fixed the order and position of the elements after copying/pasting when using keyboard shortcuts, context menu, duplication
+- Fixed the order and position of the elements after copying/pasting while using keyboard shortcuts, context menu and - - -duplication
-- When opening the gradients in the color picker now the first slider is active
+- Now after opening the gradients in the color picker the first slider is active
-- The behavior of the rounding radius on rectangles changed: it does not decrease when the size of the figure decreases
+- The behavior of the rounding radius on rectangles has been changed: it does not decrease anymore while size of a figure is -decreasing
-- Fixed Undo-Redo for Send Backward/Send to back operations
+- Fixed Undo-Redo function for Send Backward/Send to back operations
-- Fixed Undo-Redo for creating artboards from templates
+- Fixed Undo-Redo function for creating artboards from templates
-- Fixed the bug when the app was crashing if exported file names contained inappropriate elements: symbols, quotes, slashes, etc.
+- Fixed the bug associated with the app crashing in the case when exported file names contained inappropriate elements: symbols, quotes, slashes, etc.
-- Fixed the bug when the order of elements was broken when grouping the objects
+- Fixed the bug related to the case when the order of elements was broken while grouping objects
-- The input field for the roundings of the corners now doesn’t disappear if not all of the corners have the same value
+- Now the input field for the roundings of the corners doesn’t disappear in case if not all of the corners have the same value
 - Added Undo-Redo for the corner-radius changes
 - Removed unnecessary files generated in AppData folder

 ### Improvements

-- Typography panel changed
+- Typography panel has changed
-- Added the license information (EULA) and Privacy policy to the About window
+- Added license agreement (EULA) and Privacy policy to the About window
-- Slightly changed the design of the menu and the About window
+- Added minor changes to the design of the menu and the About window
-- The export panel redesigned, the export options now are all in one place
+- The export panel has been redesigned: all the export options are located in the same place now
 - Color picker redesigned to be more compact
-- Now you can change the size of expanded pages panel
+- Expanded pages panel has been changed: now its size can be changed

 ## 3.9.1 Hotfix